jdkato/codetype/README.md

 [![Build Status](https://travis-ci.org/jdkato/cypher.svg?branch=master)](https://travis-ci.org/jdkato/cypher)

 [cypher](https://en.wikipedia.org/wiki/Cypher_(Marvel_Comics)) is a command-line tool which aims to be able to quickly identify the source code language of either a string of text or a file passed to it.

-The target languages for V1.0.0 and their statuses can be seen below.
+## Usage

+## Support

 |   Language    |     Status        | Number of tests   |
 |:-----------:  |:-------------:    |:---------------:  |